1995 - Young Thugz EP / Dramacyde (with Dramacydal)

 The album seems to have known unofficial versions under the name of Revenge iz Sweet (around 2010 - the cover picture mistakly includes Fatal).
 All the versions make a confusion between the two versions of "Where Will I Be" : on the tracklist, the Remix is actually the original version of the song and the other the second version re-recorded on late 95 or early 96 (maybe for "Outlaw Immortalz : Thug Life vol. 2").
 "Can U Relate" is a late track recorded around One Nation time.
 We could have include a version of "Runnin'" instead of these later track.

 1. Circa Aug.-Sept.
 '94.
-This is a draft for a Young Thugz EP.
-Maybe "Me Against The World" is not recorded yet, but it could mean it was initially recorded for Young Thugz and it was later put in the solo album.
+This is an early draft for the Young Thugz.
+Maybe "Me Against The World" was not recorded yet, but it could mean it was initially recorded for Young Thugz and it was later put in the solo album.

 2. Circa Oct.-Nov.
 '94.
 Probably still a Young Thuz project, just before or after recording "Late Night", "Don't Make Enemies With Me", "Addicted To The Streets" with Stretch.
 2Pac re-takes "Killin Fieldz", a song recorded earlier during the summer (probably for a shelved single, at the time Bread & Water produced When I Get Free/Thug Style in June or more probably in August when they remixed them).
 Is "Running From The Police" the Moe-Z version ?